-Carrot Fiber to Prevent Metabolic and CV-related Diseases

-SEEKING

-Exclusive commercialization partner for manufacturing and sales
+Commercialization partner for manufacturing and sales

 PATENT TITLE

 Fruit or Vegetable Pomace Composition and Use as Blood Glucose Modulator and Anti-Diabetic Agent

 INVENTORS

 Daniel Perlman Kenneth C. Hayes

 PATENT STATUS

-Allowed: US Serial No. 15/770,298 Pending: PCT Application No. PCT/US2016/058904 in
+lssued: U.S.10,596,213

+Pending:

+- U.S. 16/783,962

 - Europe Serial No. 16860705.9

 - Canada Serial No. 3,002,388

 LICENSING STATUS

 Worldwide rights available

 BRANDEIS REF.

 Case 1186

 CONTACT

-Rajnish Kaushik, PhD MBA

-Director, Licensing & Strategic Alliances Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 +1.781-736-4220 Rajnish@Brandeis.edu
+Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu

-A low cost, all-natural ingredient for foods and beverages
+A low cost, natural dietary fiber all-natural ingredient for foods, beverages, and dietary supplements

 Background:

 The market for dietary fibers in foods and beverages is expected to reach \$6.5 billion by 2022 and includes diverse health and wellness applications for weight loss, gut health, blood sugar control and lowering cholesterol levels.
 Changes in taste and quality preferences for the growing number of health conscious consumers as well as aging global populations are driving industry's needs to introduce new and better sources of functional fibers.
 Carrot pomace powder (CPP) has potential to be at the top of this list as a leading new source of functional dietary fibers.
 It is currently considered a "waste product" of carrot juice production; however, we have found CPP isolated using our proprietary process to be highly enriched in both soluble and insoluble fibers (greater than 50% by weight) while maintaining a low sugar-to-fiber ratio in the final composition.
-CPP dramatically improves mammalian carbohydrate metabolism when tested in the male Nile rat model of Type II Diabetes, including lowering lowered blood glucose, cholesterol and triglyceride profiles while also reducing fat accumulation and weight gain.
+CPP dramatically improves mammalian carbohydrate metabolism when tested in the male Nile rat model of Type II Diabetes, including lowering blood glucose, cholesterol and triglyceride profiles while also reducing fat accumulation and weight gain.
 Its health and wellness benefits were found to be more effective than comparable levels of two other leading commercial healthy dietary fibers - insoluble cellulose and soluble inulin.
 CPP exerts its effects by beneficially altering carbohydrate uptake and the cecal microflora composition within the gastrointestinal tract.
 Complementing its superior performance as a functional dietary fiber, CPP is also cost effective and easy to incorporate into manufacturing processes.
 We are currently seeking partners to commercialize our novel CPP ingredient in functional food and beverage applications, nutritional supplements and nutraceutical products which target a diet-based approach to delay or prevent carbohydrate-related metabolic and cardiovascular diseases, including obesity, pre-diabetes, diabetes, metabolic syndrome, hyperlipidemia and hypercholesterolemia.
-CPP is an ideal fiber source for use in human, household pet or livestock diets.
+CPP is an ideal fiber source for use in human and companion animal diets.
 Summary:

-- Carrot pomace is the dry "waste" material left after carrots have been juiced - Excellent new fiber substitute for use in functional foods, beverages and health supplements - Novel dietary ingredient for reducing blood glucose, cholesterol and triglyceride levels - Additional wellness benefits include supporting a healthy gastrointestinal microflora profile - Phase I human study currently underway tracking blood glucose & GI responses over 4 weeks Advantages:
+- Carrot pomace is the by-product or "waste" material left after carrots have been juiced - Excellent new dietary fiber for use in functional foods, beverages and health supplements - Novel dietary ingredient for reducing blood glucose, cholesterol and triglyceride levels - Additional wellness benefits include supporting a healthy gastrointestinal microflora profile

+• Phase I human study currently underway tracking blood glucose & GI responses over 4 weeks Advantages:

-- Higher balanced fiber source over other options (>50% by weight soluble and insoluble fibers) - Superior blood glucose control and lower incidence of diabetes when tested against several other leading dietary fibers in animal models, including cellulose, resistant starch and inulin - Promotes a protective gut flora profile relative to controls for developing Type 2 Diabetes - All natural and sustainable fiber source - An abundant and cost-effective ingredient with easy and scalable manufacturing
+- Higher balanced fiber source over other options (>50% by weight soluble and insoluble fibers) - Superior blood glucose control and lower incidence of diabetes when tested against several other leading dietary fibers in animal models, including cellulose, resistant starch and inulin - Promotes a protective gut flora profile relative to controls for developing Type 2 Diabetes - All natural, non-GMO, sustainable fiber source that is gluten-free, and digestive well tolerated - An abundant and cost-effective ingredient with easy and scalable manufacturing

 Edible Phytosterol-Containing Fat Blends for Promoting Heart Health

 SEEKING

-Exclusive partners by field-of-use
+Licensing partners for commercialization

 PATENT TITLE

 Prepared Foods Containing Triglyceride-Recrystalized Non-Esterified Phytosterolsl

 INVENTORS

 Daniel Perlman, Kenneth C. Hayes and Andrzej Pronczuk

-PATENT STATUS
+PATENT STATUS Issued:

-Issued: